 Definition of Criminal Trespass

-(1) Trespass in Structure or Conveyance- a Trespass in Structure or Conveyance occurs when a person, without being authorized, willfully enters or remains in any structure (such as a building or dwelling) or conveyance.
-The offense can also apply to situations where a person, who was once authorized or licensed to enter the structure or conveyance, is warned by the owner or lessee of the premises (or an agent of the owner or lessee), to depart, and then the person refuses to do so.
-See Section 810.08, Florida Statutes.
+As outlined in § 810.08, Trespass in Structure or Conveyance occurs when a person, without being authorized, willfully enters or remains in any structure (such as a building or dwelling) or conveyance.
+The offense can also apply where a person, who was initially authorized to enter the premises, refuses to leave after a warning to depart.

-To prove the crime of Trespass in Structure or Conveyance, the prosecution must establish the following elements beyond a reasonable doubt:
+To prove the crime at trial, the prosecution must establish the following three elements beyond a reasonable doubt:

 - the defendant willfully entered or remained in the structure/conveyance or having been authorized to enter, willfully refused to depart after being warned by the owner, lessee, or agent of the owner/lessee;